- eBay and Etsy are two marketplaces that are appealing when it comes to starting an eCommerce business

 First, research and understand what works for your target audience.
 Then, consider the type of products you are offering.
 Some marketplaces are better suited for certain types of products and as such, the buyers may differ from your target audience.

 eBay and Etsy are two marketplaces that are appealing when it comes to starting an eCommerce business.
-According to a poll carried out by manta, approximately 70% of small business owners confirmed that their businesses experienced increased sales using the online marketplaces, while about 30% reported negative impact in online selling of their products.
-It's possible that those who had a negative experience were not in the right marketplace to begin with.
+According to a poll carried out by manta, approximately 70% of small business owners confirmed that their businesses experienced increased sales using the online marketplaces, while about 30% reported a negative impact with online selling.
+It's also possible that those who had a negative experience were not in the right marketplace.

 Etsy and eBay: What do they sell?